EvyW/Explainable_Artificial_Intelligence_Tutorial/XAI_Presentation.md

 <h1 id="approaches-to-explain-ai">Approaches to explain AI</h1>
 <p><img src="https://lh3.googleusercontent.com/ndXZ9iX-KD42mT-5hTbKxJXGq_XCfGvhL4QbYwDX6AaqBcdTQ79ThedmA3RhFIGU39AvJfn0rJTq=s900" alt="enter image description here"></p>
 <p><strong>Model-specific vs. model agnostic approaches</strong></p>
-<p>As model-agnostic approaches <strong>do not d epend on</strong> the algorithm that was used, they have the advantage of being modular and therefore they can be used with any model.
+<p>As model-agnostic approaches <strong>do not depend on</strong> the algorithm that was used, they have the advantage of being <strong>modular</strong> and therefore they can be used with any model, <strong>so they are more practical</strong>.
 The rest of this document is then focused on model-agnostic approaches.</p>
 <h2 id="dataset">Dataset</h2>
 <p>Note that the dataset used for the running example has the following characteristics:</p>
 <ul>